milucid/usap_a2/README.md

 SSH back into your Raspberry Pi and your device will now be using the new kernel.

-Enter `cat kernel_performance_data` for information about your devices temperature throughout the process.
+Enter `cat kernel_performance_data` to view information about your devices temperature throughout the process.

-View the manpages of both scripts for more information.

 ### Extra Files